0xMesto/chatgptAPI_unof/README.md

 bart.js: This file contains a function that uses the Cloudflare API to summarize the conversation history when an error occurs, in order to resume the conversation.

+twochatbotsconv.js: This file is simple use of the API , which creates two instances of the ChatGPT class, initiates a conversation between them, and saves the conversation history to a file.

 .env: This file contains the API token for the Cloudflare API, which is used in the bart.js file.

 Dependencies :